mattvenn/zero-to-asic-www/content/course_content.md

 ## Part 5: Google/Skywater/Efabless shuttle

 The way to make ASIC fabrication cheaper is to parcel out the wafer into chunks and sell each chunk individually, this is known as a shuttle service or an [MPW](/terminology/mpw).
-Google has sponsored a shuttle service that will be running once every few months during 2021.
+Google sponsored a shuttle service that ran every quarter from 2021 to 2022.
+The pace is now slower, and with a lot more contention.

-Efabless are providing the intermediary services between the Skywater factory and applicants.
+To replace the lottery shuttle have developed [TinyTapeout](https://www.tinytapeout.com) a multi-multi-project wafer service that allows us to guarantee silicon for hundreds of people at a time.
+You will have a guaranteed slot on a Tiny Tapeout shuttle.

-All applicants need to make use of a wrapper design called Caravel that encloses your own design.
+You can also apply directly to [Efabless](https://efabless.com) for a chipIgnite shuttle.
+This makes use of a wrapper design called Caravel that encloses your own design.
 This wrapper includes a RISCV CPU, some memory and some peripherals.
 This can help take some of the burden off your own design as you can make use of existing peripherals.

-We will be combining all the designs together using a special multiplexer harness I have developed.
-This allows us to put many independent designs into the one application.

 You will learn: